chrisgoringe/cg-image-picker/README.md

 Nodes to allow you to preview images and choose one to pass on to the rest of your workflow.
 Suggested in response to [love_leaves_marks](https://www.reddit.com/user/Love_Leaves_Marks/) on reddit.

-Want to make your workflow cleaner - check out [UE Nodes](https://github.com/chrisgoringe/cg-use-everywhere).
-And leave a star if you like something!
+(shameless plug for my other work - want to make your workflow cleaner - check out [UE Nodes](https://github.com/chrisgoringe/cg-use-everywhere).
+And leave a star if you like something!)

 ## To install
 ```